ltns35/go-vat/README.md

 merged.

 ## :test_tube: Testing

-The library is tested against the 4 latest stable major versions of Go.

-- 1.23.x
-- 1.22.x
-- 1.17.x
-- 1.16.x

 All the validators has been tested individually to ensure the correct working, if you need more tests don't hesitate to open a new issue with the values you want to be tested.